degree9/meta/README.md

 [![Atom][25]][26] [![Atom][23]][24]

-- [ink][28] - IDE toolkit for Atom.
-- [proto-repl][29] - A Clojure Development Environment package for the Atom.
+- [proto-repl][28] - A Clojure Development Environment package for the Atom.
-- [proto-repl-charts][30] - An Atom Plugin extension for Proto REPL that allows displaying graphs.
-- [tool-bar][31] - Package providing customisable toolbar for Atom.

 ***